nietras/Sep/README.md

  * **XYZ** - finally the full scope is performed which is specific to each of the scenarios.

+Additionally, as Sep supports multi-threaded parsing via `ParallelEnumerate` benchmarks results with `_MT` in the method name are multi-threaded.
+These show Sep provides unparalleled performance compared to any other CSV parser.

 #### NCsvPerf PackageAssets Reader Comparison Benchmarks
 [NCsvPerf](https://github.com/joelverhagen/NCsvPerf) from [The fastest CSV parser in